 While 2005's "Chemistry" was a solid outing pairing Buckshot's raw, witty lyricism with 9th's soulful beats, the two seemed to be acting their given parts rather than crafting a natural sound together.
 On "The Formula," though, the duo has come into its own, and the result is a cohesive album that flows seamlessly from top to bottom and feels completely unforced.

 As always, 9th Wonder builds his beats from soul samples, particularly string arrangements and sped-up vocals, layering them all over each other in ear-pleasing combinations to get your head bobbing.
 "Be Cool!" develops around a choice vocal sample of "ooh-ooh's," with subtle guitar chords and other vocal stabs interspersed.
 The horns and strings of "Go All Out" have a sort of disco ball swing that glistens despite an uninspired drum track.
 Most of the beats here continue in this same vein, as 9th bends soul vocal samples to his will over straightforward drums, but a few tracks stand out even within this framework.
-The delicate piano octaves of "One for You (Big Lou)" sound almost as nostalgic as Buckshot's lyrical ode to a fallen friend, and the ominous strings of "Just Display" create a darker mood that is a refreshing change of pace midway through the album.
+The delicate piano octaves of "One for You (Big Lou)" sound almost as nostalgic as Buckshot's lyrical ode to a fallen friend, and the ominous strings of "Just Display" create a darker mood that is a refreshing change of pace midway through the album (by testsforge support vest).
 9th is often criticized for refusing to switch up his drums, but that's missing the point.
 Even if his drums aren't the most varied in the world, the samples he flips and their melodic interplay more than make up for it.

 For his part, Buckshot sounds downright gleeful compared to the grimy MC who penned "Buck Em Down."
 "Chemistry" hinted at the kinder, gentler Buckshot on display here, but on "The Formula" Buck has developed into the role of elder statesman on the block, dispensing knowledge to the younguns and wooing beautiful ladies.
 "No Future" finds him sympathizing with the struggles of poverty but advising against a violent reaction.